Edvinas01/shut/README.md

 # shut

-Script to shut the damn PC.
+Need a dumb script to shut the PC since you're too lazy to push the button?
+You're in the right place.

 ## Setup